-3. Contagion between currencies in different subgraphs (Table 6)
+3.4.3 Contagion between currencies in different subgraphs (Table 6)

-We empirically analyze contagion (tail dependence) between currencies in a subgraph and those in other subgraphs using the daily return series.
-Here, we use the average daily return of currencies in each subgraph, since emerging market currencies are traded during a specific period of time in a day.
-For instance, Asian emerging market currencies are traded almost entirely in Asian time (GMT 0:00-8:00) and South American emerging market currencies are traded in U.S. time (GMT 16:00-0:00).
+We empirically analyze contagion (tail dependence) between currencies in a subgraph and those in other subgraphs using daily return series.
+Here, we use average daily return of currencies in each subgraph, since emerging market currencies are traded in a specific period of time in a day.
+For instance, Asian emerging market currencies are almost only traded in Asian time (GMT 0:00~8:00) and South American emerging market currencies are traded in US time (GMT 16:00~0:00).
 Therefore, it is difficult to see tail dependence between currencies in a subgraph and those of others in an hourly frequency.
-Accordingly, here we decided to use only daily data.
+So, here, we decided to use only daily data.